ma-b/hirsch-walks/Spindles/docs/src/man/plots.md

 using Plots
 plot(plot_arr..., layout=grid(1,2), size=(500,250), plot_title="Example")
 ````

+For facet `6`, the two edges marked up in the plot are parallel.
+The two chosen edges of facet `1`, however,
+are not and are therefore drawn as directed edges with arrows pointing away from each other.

 !!! tip
     More examples can be found in [this tutorial](@ref "Spindles and the Hirsch conjecture I").